MaelAbgrall/HardwareforAI/README.md

 Titan Xp *2: (12GB effective memory)

-    - minimum: 16 GB of ram (12GB sticks doesn't exists)

-    - recommended: 32 GB (same here, 24GB sticks does not exists)

-Check at last their frequency: some ram can go fast (3200Hz +) but the downside is that it's not always supported by the motherboard (as for the CPU, you can easily find the maximum ram speed for every motherboard on the datasheet)
+- mini: 16Gb (sticks of 12Gb don't exist)
+- recommended: 32Gb (sticks of 24Gb don't exist)

+The ram speed (2400hz, 3000hz, etc) is meaningless on intel, and don't have a big impact on ryzen.
+However choosing more than 2400Hz will require to use xmp profiles in your bios.

-At last, for compatibility, there is currently 4 generation or RAM, DDR1, 2, 3 and DDR4. **They are not backward compatible**
+At last, for compatibility, there is currently 4 generation or RAM, DDR1, 2, 3 and DDR4.
+They are not backward compatible.

+**IMPORTANT EDIT** There is now a 5th generation of ram.
+You need to be even more careful because they are still not backward compatible, but they will physically fit in DDR4 slots.
+If you mix them, you will break your hardware!

 ## Storage
 So, now you need some storage.
 There is 3 main type of storage, with different speed:
 HDD (hard disk drive) < SSD (solid state drive) < M2 (ss2 connected with motherboard pcie lanes)

-the recommendation is:

-- if you're on a tight budget, forget about SSD and M2.
-HDDs are slow but inexpensive.
+- HDDs, slow but cheap.

 ![](./images/hdd.jpg)

 - If you have a little bit more money you can buy an SSD, but it's around 3 times / 4 times more expensive than an HDD.
-Your training time will be faster however since you will load nearly instantly your dataset from storage.
-You still need to know that SSD has a limited lifetime that is calculated with the number of writes.
-So to optimise the lifetime of an SSD, try to download only once your dataset, and avoid to modify it too often (for example changing the size of training/validation folder, and moving 200GB of images each time)
+Your training time will be faster however.

 ![](./images/ssd.jpeg)